-The goal for WVDHHR is for all children to be served within the state.
-Out-of-state facility applications for enrollment with West Virginia Medicaid will be considered ONLY if a child in DHHR custody requires this level of service and the service is not available to meet the child's needs in West Virginia.
+The goal for the West Virginia Department of Health and Human Resources (DHHR) is for all members to be served within the state.
+Out-of-state facility applications for enrollment with West Virginia Medicaid will be considered ONLY if a member in DHHR custody requires this level of service and the service is not available to meet the child's needs in West Virginia.